 Spurred by TAP's rapid growth, proven results and increasing demand, Lowell Milken established the National Institute for Excellence in Teaching (NIET) in 2005 as an independent public charity to support and manage TAP nationwide.
 NIET actively partners with states, districts and schools to ensure TAP's effectiveness and sustainability in a wide range of urban, rural and suburban schools across America.
-The NIET Best Practices Center brings innovative services, support and solutions to schools, districts and states to improve educator effectiveness.
-Based on over decade of experience in teacher quality initiatives in schools across the country, the Best Practices Center works with states, districts and schools to design powerful teacher evaluation systems, deliver job embedded professional development, implement performance based compensation systems based on multiple measures and train teacher leaders in schools.
+NIET brings innovative services, support and solutions to schools, districts and states to improve educator effectiveness.
+Based on over a decade of experience in teacher quality initiatives in schools across the country, NIET works with states, districts and schools to design powerful teacher evaluation systems, deliver job embedded professional development, implement performance based compensation systems based on multiple measures and train teacher leaders in schools.

 In 2011, the Lowell Milken Institute for Business Law and Policy at UCLA School of Law, was established to extend greater opportunities to UCLA law students, faculty, young law practitioners and alumni.
 Building on UCLA School of Law's already outstanding programs, the Lowell Milken Institute provides expanded studies on business law and policy, clinical experience, additional research opportunities for faculty, along with faculty fellowships, student scholarships and awards.
 The knowledge, skills and experience available through the Lowell Milken Institute will help ensure that students are prepared to not only assume leadership roles in the practice of law, but also in the areas of business, government, and philanthropy.

-The Lowell Milken Center was founded in 2007 in partnership with award-winning history teacher and Milken Educator Norman Conard (KS '92).
-Committed to teaching respect and understanding towards people of all races, religions and creeds, the Lowell Milken Center has impacted more than 3,000 schools in all 50 states by facilitating educational projects researching unsung heroes.
-Through project-based learning, the Lowell Milken Center assists students and teachers who develop plays, exhibits, essays and websites that discover and share the inspirational stories of historical figures who have made a profound impact on the world through their life and work.
-Lowell Milken Center has engaged more than 600,000 students in 5,250 schools in 26 countries.
+The Lowell Milken Center for Unsung Heroes (LMC) was founded in 2007 in partnership with award-winning history teacher and Milken Educator Norman Conard (KS '92).
+Committed to teaching respect and understanding towards people of all races, religions and creeds, LMC has impacted thousands of schools in all 50 states by facilitating educational projects researching unsung heroes.
+Through project-based learning, LMC assists students and teachers who develop plays, exhibits, essays and websites that discover and share the inspirational stories of historical figures who have made a profound impact on the world through their life and work.
+As of 2019, LMC has engaged more than one million students.

 Officially dedicated in 2004, High Tech Los Angeles (HTLA) is a partnership among the Los Angeles Unified School District, corporations and foundations.
 This innovative public charter school engages students with a rigorous curriculum rich in technology complemented by real-world internships.
 HTLA's diverse student population, which draws from more than 30 different ZIP codes — with nearly half of its students receiving free and reduced lunch — was awarded California Distinguished School status in record time.
 The Lowell Milken Family Foundation provided HTLA's lead grant and it continues to be actively involved with the school.

-In 1990, Lowell Milken created the Milken Archive of Jewish Music: The American Experience to explore the offerings of sacred and secular works that reflect 350 years of Jewish life in America.
+In 1990, Lowell Milken created the Milken Archive of Jewish Music to explore the offerings of sacred and secular works that reflect 350 years of Jewish life in America.
 The Milken Archive encompasses 700 newly recorded works — 500 of them world-premiere recordings — and over 800 hours of oral history videos.
 Naxos American Classics has released 50 CDs available in over 50 countries.
-The Milken Archive recently launched it's new Virtual Museum website where visitors have access to rare photos, videos and oral histories from Milken Archive artists.
+The Milken Archive Virtual Museum website where visitors have access to rare photos, videos and oral histories from Milken Archive artists.
+As an academic partner to the Archive, the Herb Alpert School of Music at UCLA established the Lowell Milken Fund for American Jewish Music.
+The fund amplifies the prestigious music school's efforts to advance and advocate for the field of American Jewish music by contributing to research, scholarship and programs in the field at the undergraduate, graduate and faculty levels, while presenting concerts and symposia to engage and educate the community.

 Recognition of Lowell Milken's accomplishments includes awards from such organizations as the National Association of State Boards of Education, the Horace Mann League, the National Association of Secondary School Principals, Jewish Theological Seminary, Hebrew Union College and UCLA School of Law.